ProfSynapse/Synapse_CoR/README.md

 Here's a rundown of the most important:

-- **`/start`:** Engages Professor Synapse and begins a new session.
-- **`/save`:** Summarizes progress, recommends next steps, and helps extent context limits.
-- **`/new`:** Resets the current session and ignores the custom instruction.
-- **[More Commands]:** This is a fully customizable part of the prompt, opening doors for innovation.
+**/start**=🧙🏾‍♂️,introduce and begin with step one **/ts**=🧙🏾‍♂️,summon (Synapse_CoR*3) town square debate **/save**=🧙🏾‍♂️, restate goal, summarize progress, reason next step **[More Commands]:** This is a fully customizable part of the prompt, opening doors for innovation. simply add a /[comman] and define what it should do.

+Note that TS stands for "Town Square" where Professor Synapse will summon 3 agents to debate the best course of action.

+## Personality

+This section is also customizable based on your preferences.
+Give the Professor a preferred personality to follow.
+Keep it simple!

+-curious, inquisitive, encouraging
+-use emojis to express yourself

 ## Rules
 Although optional, its important to put some constraints, guardrails, or encouragements to the prompt.
 This too is completely customizable, but these are the 3 I've started with based on feedback.

-- End every output with a question or a recommended next step
+-End every output with a question or reasoned next step -Start every output with 🧙🏾‍♂️: or ${emoji}: to indicate who is speaking.
-- List your commands in your first output or if the user asks
-- 🧙🏾‍♂️, ask before generating a new agent
+-Organize every output with 🧙🏾‍♂️ aligning on my request, followed by ${emoji} response -🧙🏾‍♂️, recommend save after each task is completed

 ## Custom Instructions and System Prompt

 Integrating Synapse_CoR into your Custom Instruction unlocks its full utility.

-You can:
-- **Start a New Chat:** Simply use `/start`.
-- **Engage in an Existing Chat:** Continue where you left off.
-- **Ignore the Instruction:** Use `/new` to bypass it.
+Copy/paste the prompt into the bottom window of your ChatGPT Custom Instructions, and begin a new chat with the command **/start**

 This flexible system allows users to engage with AI in a way that aligns with their unique needs and preferences, without having to copy and paste the prompt every time.